Blendify/blender-manual/blender_docs/manual/interface/grease_pencil/layers_and_animation.rst

 This is especially useful for animators blocking out shots, where the ability to re-time blocking is one of the main purposes of the whole exercise.

-- In an *Dope Sheet* editor, change the mode selector (found beside the menus) to *Grease Pencil* (by default, it should be set to *DopeSheet*).
+#.
+In a *Dope Sheet* editor, change the mode selector (found beside the menus) to *Grease Pencil*
+   (by default, it should be set to *DopeSheet*).
-- At this point, the *DopeSheet* should now display a few "channels" with some "keyframes" on them.
+#.
+At this point, the *DopeSheet* should now display a few "channels" with some "keyframes" on them.
    These "channels" are the layers, and the "keyframes" are the frames at which the layer has a sketch defined.
    They can be manipulated like any other data in the *DopeSheet* can be.

 .. figure:: /images/dopesheetgreasepencil.jpg
    :width: 598px